 Aside from grants and loans, private scholarships are some of the best ways to help fund your college education.
 There are thousands of scholarships out there for high school seniors, all with different eligibility requirements, deadlines, and award amounts, so it's definitely worth your time to do some research.

-Senior year is prime crunch time when it comes to your college scholarship search.
-If you’re just starting the search process and need a little help getting off on the right foot, you’ve come to the right place.
-I’ve compiled a list of some of the best college scholarships for high school seniors based on availability and award amounts.
-These scholarships are generally flexible (so you’ll be able to use them at any accredited college you attend), and they also don’t have any geographical restrictions (so you’re eligible to apply no matter where you live in the US).
+To help you find scholarships—and free money!—for college, we've compiled a list of some of the best college scholarships for high school seniors based on availability and award amounts.
+These scholarships are generally flexible (so you'll be able to use them at any accredited college you attend), and they also don't have any geographical restrictions (so you're eligible to apply no matter where you live in the US).

 All scholarships are competitions—to win the following scholarships, though, you'll have to go head-to-head with other students.

 Students compete for this award by writing and recording an audio essay on a patriotic theme.
-The theme for the 2018-19 contest is "Why My Vote Matters."
-The first-place winner gets a grand prize of $30,000 as well as an all-expenses-paid trip to Washington, DC.
-The program gives out a total of $2.1 million in awards and incentives each year.
+The theme for the 2023-2024 contest is "What Are the Greatest Attributes of Our Democracy?"
+The first-place winner gets a grand prize $35,000 scholarship to the American college, university, or technical school of their choice.
+The program gives out a total of $2 million in awards and incentives each year.

 - Eligibility: Students in grades 9-12

 Students compete for this award by writing an essay on one of three topics related to Ayn Rand's novel Atlas Shrugged.
-The first-place winner will receive a $25,000 prize.
-Runners-up also win prizes, and a whopping $40,000 in scholarship money is awarded annually.
+The first-place winner will receive a $10,000 prize.
+Runners-up also win prizes, and $40,000 in scholarship money is awarded annually.

 - Eligibility: High school seniors, college students, and graduate students

 Are you a good public speaker, or do you just want an excuse to hone your public-speaking skills?
 Then this competition would be a good fit for you.
-Students compete for this award by preparing and performing a three- to five-minute oration on some aspect of the US Constitution.
+Students compete for this award by preparing and performing an eight- to 10-minute oration on some aspect of the US Constitution, as well as giving a three- to five-minute speech on an assigned topic.
 You can view this year's topics here.

 - Eligibility: US high school students under 20 years of age

-- Deadline: Varies by state, as contests are arranged by local American Legion departments.
-Get more information for your state here.
+- Deadline: Varies by state, as contests are arranged by local American Legion departments

 To win these scholarships, you have to show that you're tough—or at least that your brain is tough.